Faculty Handbook

 Each college is expected to review this University statement each year and ensure that its internal processes and expectations are aligned to support positive outcomes.

-View a PDF of the Summer 2025 Memorandum from Interim Provost Jeitschko.
+View a PDF of the Spring 2026 Memorandum from Provost McIntyre.

 Contextual Considerations for This Year

-Community-engaged scholarship, teaching and service activities may have been interrupted due to reductions in programmatic funding and operational changes across public and private sector partners.
+These disruptions have manifested in various ways, including but not limited to stop-work orders, cancellations of federal grants, restricted access to federally maintained databases, and travel interruptions.
+Community-engaged scholarship, teaching, and service activities may have been interrupted due to reductions in programmatic funding across public and private sector partners.
 Additionally, faculty whose work addresses topics that may now be subject to heightened scrutiny may find themselves navigating an increasingly complex environment in advancing, publishing, or presenting their scholarship.

-The University Committee on Faculty Tenure, deans, campus administrators and the Office for Faculty and Academic Staff Affairs recognize the challenges that many faculty are currently facing.
-These difficulties are being taken seriously, and we are actively engaged in conversations about how to best support faculty and ensure a fair and thoughtful approach to the RPT process.
-While core criteria for RPT remain unchanged, the University affirms that faculty should be evaluated based on their assigned duties, the quality of their contributions, and the circumstances in which their work was conducted.
+While core criteria for RPT remain unchanged, the university affirms that faculty should be evaluated based on their assigned duties, the quality of their contributions, and the circumstances in which their work was conducted.

-To inform both internal and external reviewers, faculty are encouraged to create a work-interruption impact statement to be included in their reappointment, promotion and tenure dossiers as a standalone document.
-In such statements, faculty may create a record of interruptions and challenges to the areas for which they are appointed.
-Candidates should also include a plan to address the challenges they have faced and if there is mentor support that would be helpful in their efforts.
-Inclusion of a work-interruption impact statement is optional.
-External and internal reviewers are expected to give due consideration to the interruptions noted in the impact statement and seek guidance from the RPT chair if they have questions.
+To inform both internal and external reviewers, faculty who experienced related disruptions are encouraged to create a work-interruption impact statement as a standalone document in their RPT dossiers.
+Statements are optional, but if utilized, faculty may create a record of interruptions and challenges to the areas for which they are appointed.
+Candidates should also include their ideas to address the challenges and whether a particular type of mentoring or other support would be helpful.
+External and internal reviewers are expected to give due consideration to the noted interruptions in the impact statement and to seek guidance from the RPT chair if they have questions.
+[2]

 Foundations of Reappointment, Promotion, and Tenure at MSU

-College leaders are responsible for engaging in meaningful guidance and establishing a culture that is expectant of success, and inclusive of new scholarship that expands the field.
-The test of any department lies in the success of its recruitment, tenure and promotion process, not in exclusionary practices designed to maintain the status quo.
-It is important to nurture our community of scholars, as our individual and common achievements are tied to how healthy and supportive our culture is overall.
-Indeed, we need to continually strive to create, preserve and foster a culture that allows all to thrive, since the value of our community of scholars is intimately tied to the breadth of the many walks of life, lived experiences and varying perspectives that we bring into this community.
+College leaders are responsible for engaging in meaningful guidance and establishing a culture that is expectant of success and inclusive of new scholarship that expands the field.
+The test of any department lies in the success of its recruitment, tenure, and promotion process, not in exclusionary practices designed to maintain the status quo.
+It is important to nurture our community of scholars, as our individual and common achievements are tied to how healthy and supportive our culture is for all.

 Tenure Philosophy

-The tenure system is grounded in the principle that faculty must have the freedom to pursue innovative – and at times, controversial – research without the risk of dismissal.
+The tenure system is grounded in the principle that faculty must have the freedom to pursue innovative – and at times, controversial – research, teaching, and outreach without the risk of dismissal.
 It serves as both a safeguard for academic freedom and a recognition of sustained scholarly and professional achievement.
-By protecting the freedom to challenge prevailing ideas, engage in critical inquiry and participate fully in public discourse, tenure enables faculty to generate and disseminate knowledge that advances their disciplines and enriches student learning.
-This protection is essential now more than ever, not only for the advancement of knowledge, but also for the broader functioning of a democratic society, where universities are charged with fostering independent thought and the open exchange of ideas.
+By protecting the freedom to challenge prevailing ideas, engage in critical inquiry, and participate fully in public discourse, tenure enables faculty to generate and disseminate knowledge that advances their disciplines and enriches student learning.
+This protection is essential now more than ever, not only for the advancement of knowledge but also for the broader functioning of a democratic society, where universities are charged with fostering independent thought and the open exchange of ideas.

-Tenure at MSU marks an important point in a faculty member’s academic journey, one grounded in shared values and sustained excellence.
-Rather than an endpoint, tenure at MSU represents a key progression along a broader trajectory of academic achievement and professional growth.
 Our philosophy of tenure calls for regular reflection and evaluation on the standards used to assess faculty throughout their career.
-In as much as accomplishments that advance the effectiveness, climate and culture of the unit, college, university and discipline are attributes for a positive outcome, significant or repeated behaviors that are inconsistent with these values are reasons for institutional interdiction at any point in the lifetime of a tenure-system/tenured faculty.
-Tenure can never be used as a shield to hide or permit behaviors unbecoming the title faculty.
-Moreover, the environment in which tenure is earned is therefore tested as part of the system as well.
-Thus, the standards we set for earning tenure are a reflection of the University writ large, a measure of the accomplishments of a person, and a measure of the success of all tenured or promoted faculty as stewards of this process.
+Accomplishments that advance the effectiveness, climate, and culture of the unit, college, university, and discipline are attributes for a positive outcome; accordingly, significant or repeated behaviors that are not consistent with these expectations must be addressed regardless of rank.
+Tenure can never be used as a shield to hide or permit behaviors unbecoming of the title faculty.
+The standards we set for earning tenure reflect the university writ large, measure individual accomplishments, and measure the success of all tenured or promoted faculty as stewards of this process.

 Core Criteria for Evaluation

-The review of faculty for reappointment, tenure and promotion must reflect the multifaceted nature of academic excellence and be grounded in fair, rigorous and contextually aware evaluation.
-Faculty contributions are evaluated across teaching, research and/or creative activities, and service and/or outreach – each essential to fulfilling the University’s mission.
-Evaluation processes must consider the myriad ways excellence is demonstrated, including collaborative work, leadership, innovation and contributions to an inclusive academic community.
-The criteria below offer guiding principles for assessing faculty performance across roles and career stages, and they serve as the foundation for unit- and college-level expectations.
+The review of faculty for reappointment, tenure, and promotion must reflect the multifaceted nature of academic excellence and be grounded in fair, rigorous, and contextually aware evaluation.
+Faculty contributions are evaluated across teaching, research, and/or creative activities, and service and/or outreach – each essential to fulfilling the university’s mission.
+Evaluation processes must consider the myriad ways excellence is demonstrated, including collaborative work, leadership, innovation, and contributions to an inclusive academic community.
+The criteria below offer guiding principles for assessing faculty performance across roles and career stages and serve as the foundation for unit- and college-level expectations.

 Section 1: Domains of Evaluation

-It is expected that multiple methods for evaluating performance be used in assessing teaching, research/creative activities and service/outreach.
-They should address the scholarship, significance, impact and attention to context of the faculty member’s accomplishments.
-Assessment should account for the quality and quantity of outcomes and the core criteria noted below; it should also acknowledge the creativity of faculty effort and its impact on a broad range of students, on others the University serves, and on the field(s) in which the faculty member works.
+It is expected that multiple methods for evaluating performance be used in assessing teaching, research/creative activities, and service/outreach.
+They should address the scholarship, significance, impact, and attention to the context of the faculty member’s accomplishments.
+Assessment should account for the quality and quantity of outcomes and the core criteria noted below; it should also acknowledge the creativity of faculty effort and its impact on all students, on others the university serves, and on the field(s) in which the faculty member works.

 The Reflective Essay